smallgowk/PluginAliexOrder/README.md

-# Excel Template Processor Chrome Extension
+# Get Aliex TrackingNumber Chrome Extension

-A Chrome extension that allows you to select Excel template files, input files, and output directories for processing.
+A Chrome extension that allows you to select Excel template files, input files, and output directories for processing tracking numbers from AliExpress.

 ## Features